Jona-m/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Display the content of /etc/passwd and /etc/hosts
+Last lines of a file